Molingejr/customer_survey/README.md

 NB: You can also use email services like **sendgrid** rather than your personal gmail.
 In this case you will have to change the *EMAIL_BACKEND* in settings.

+### Super user privileges
+After creating the superuser.
+If you want to enjoy some superuser privileges in the application, you need to give the superuser a company as company is not created once the superuser is created.
+To do so:
+- Login in the Django admin dashboard and go to `http://127.0.0.1:8000/admin/auth/user/`.
+If your using a domain name, it in the place of http://127.0.0.1:8000.
+- Choose your superuser from the list of users.
+- Go to the bottom of the page where you will see `Company` and set the `name` field.

+Then login into to our survey application with the superuser credentials.
+Enjoy other facilities.
+Such Facilities involves:
+- View all registered company
+- View all customers in the database